1. Statement

 6.1 Student Council

-Ashbourne holds Autumn and Spring Honour Rolls to award students selected for their outstanding academic performance also taking into consideration attendance, work ethic and wider contribution to the College.
-At the end-of-year celebrations Ashbourne also holds the Annual Awards for Y13 students.
-Gold, Silver and Bronze awards will be given out for exceptional academic performance in subjects across the eight faculties.
+Ashbourne holds Autumn and Spring Honour Rolls to award students selected for their outstanding academic performance also taking into consideration attendance, work ethic and their wider contribution to the College.
+As a general rule, students must have working grades of B or above and not exceed more than five late arrivals for that term.

 It is important to establish certain ground rules to ensure good order and to create a pleasant, respectful and safe environment for both staff and students.
 There are four core and compulsory rules concerning academic matters at Ashbourne; students must: